Menu burger Close thin Facebook Twitter Google plus Linked in Reddit Email arrow-right-sm arrow-right

 Thank you for your answer!
 Your feedback is very important to us.

-How We Determined the Top Financial Advisors
+How We Determine the Top Financial Advisors

-As you're narrowing down your options, there are several things to keep in mind to ensure you hire an advisor who is right for you.
-One consideration is the advisor's account minimum, which is the amount you must invest in order to work with the advisor.
-Some advisors don't have set account minimums, while others have minimums as high as $10 million.
-This can shed light on the types of investors the advisor typically serves.
+This can help to shed light on the types of investors the advisor typically serves.
 Ideally, you'll find an advisor to work with who specializes in serving clients with similar needs and financial situations to yours.
-You’ll want to ensure the advisor offers the services you need, whether that's estate planning, retirement planning or simply investment management.
+For instance, maybe you want an advisor who offers services like estate planning, retirement planning or simply investment management.